sphynx/rokumon/notes.md

 `rustyline` looks like a good way to do REPL: https://crates.io/crates/rustyline

+# Experiment with performance

+We already have basic profiling with FlameGraph and dtrace working on Mac.

+It looks like surprising amount of time is spent in formatting errors with formatting macros like `ensure!`.

+Also, most of the time (more than 50%) was spent in `validate_move` which is the way we generate moves (just generate lots of them and then validate if they can actually be made).
+We may improve on that and try to generate good moves in the first place, it may lead to small improvements (small because we will still need to check similar conditions whether the move is valid or not).

 # Implement my own AI (based on alpha-beta pruning)

 `rubot` crate seems to be a good fit for the job: https://docs.rs/rubot/0.2.0/rubot/trait.Game.html

 # Implement Automa - an AI from the game rules used for solo play